Kids playing in a trampoline fort.

 Simply give kids the supplies, lots of time, and let them build away!
 The fort might fall down a time or two, but that provides kids with opportunities for problem-solving.
 Often, making the fort is just as fun as spending time in the fort!

-Blankets can easily be attached to the safety net or edges of the trampoline using fort-building clips.
+Blankets can be easily attached to the safety net or the edges of the trampoline using fort-building clips.

 Step Five: Add the Lights